 Pirates have featured strongly in Greece’s past, but these days it’s safe and easy to cross the waters.
 No need for a shaky old galleon, just hop on a hydrofoil or boat and try some island hopping.
 Corfu to the little island of Paxos is just a short trip away.
 Paddle and hike, go horse riding explore the beaches and take the trouble to reach the ones only accessible by boat on the gorgeous island of Paxos.

 Corfu holidays are perfect for families, as well as the younger crowd looking for a chance to party in paradise.
 Whichever side of Corfu you'd like to explore on your Greek holiday, you'll find sightseeing trips to ensure that you get the most out of Greece's 'Emerald Island'.
+The summer's not over, so book your holiday to Corfu or plan ahead for holidays to Corfu in 2018.

 Make the most of your trip Things to see & do